DreamingDevs/mssql-synth-data-agent/README.md

 }
 ```

-If validation fails, the agent automatically retries (up to 3 times) using feedback from the Validator to improve the analysis.
+If validation fails, the agent automatically retries (up to n times) using feedback from the Validator to improve the analysis.

 <img src="images/step3.png" alt="step-2" width="75%" height="75%"/>